Almost Orthogonal Arrays: Search Three Ways: Symmetries for searching faster AOAs

 \subsection{Symmetries of an array}

-Before considering symmetries, we note that we are not interested in symmetries up to equality of arrays, but in symmetries up to permutation of the rows.
+We are not interested in symmetries up to equality of arrays, but in symmetries up to permutation of the rows.
 The reason for this is that in experimental design, the order of the runs---the order in which we run our experiments---is irrelevant (at least in principle).